-- 3.12.
-Deletion of a scheme that has been individually approved as part of the capital programme must be approved by the Cabinet Member, in consultation with the Leader if its value is below £1m and Cabinet if its value is over £1m. - 3.13.
-Where it is likely the total cost of a project already in progress will exceed its latest approved budget allocation, the relevant Senior Manager must report this with advice on how the head of service proposes to fund the overspend: - a) to the appropriate strategic director and Cabinet Member; and - b) in the budget monitoring report to Cabinet. - 3.14.
-The Senior Manager must explain the reasons for any overspend in each scheme's post implementation review. - 3.15.
-Senior Managers must refer all proposals to enter into leasing arrangements, including those by schools, to the Director of Finance for agreement prior to finalisation. - 3.16.
-Senior Managers must conduct a post-completion review for capital projects, in line with requirements specified in the Financial Management toolkit.
-The Senior Manager must advise Council Overview and Scrutiny Committee, Investment Panel, appropriate select committee and the relevant strategic director and Cabinet Member on a timely basis of all such reviews conducted. - 3.17.
-In respect of additional capital grant funding awarded in-year, spending proposals should follow the Investment Panel process. - 3.18.
-Virements are permissible subject to the following limitations:
+- 3.15.
+Deletion of a scheme that has been individually approved as part of the capital programme must be approved by the Cabinet Member, in consultation with the Leader if its value is below £1m and Cabinet if its value is over £1m. - 3.16.
+Where it is likely the total cost of a project already in progress will exceed its latest approved budget allocation, the relevant senior leader must report this with advice on how the head of service proposes to fund the overspend: - a) to the appropriate Executive Director and Cabinet Member; and - b) in the budget monitoring report to Cabinet. - 3.17.
+The senior leader must explain the reasons for any overspend in each scheme's post implementation review.

-Virement type Approval required Technical e.g. incorrect coding, capital transfers, redistributing funding Relevant finance manager Administrative i.e. already approved by Within a service - Assistant Director or head of service Cabinet Within a directorate - strategic director Across directorates - Director of Finance
+- 3.18.
+Senior leaders must refer all proposals to enter into leasing arrangements, including those by schools, to the Executive Director for Finance for agreement prior to finalisation. - 3.19.
+Senior leaders must conduct a post-completion review for capital projects, in line with requirements specified in the Financial Management toolkit.
+The senior leader must advise the Overview and Budget Scrutiny Committee, Investment Panel, appropriate select committee and the relevant Executive Director and Cabinet Member on a timely basis of all such reviews conducted. - 3.20.
+In respect of additional capital grant funding awarded in-year, spending proposals should follow the Investment Panel process. - 3.21.
+Virements are permissible subject to following limitations:

-Virement type Approval required Without existing Cabinet approval Under £500,000 (full year effect) - Director of Finance In line with key decision threshold (3.27) Over £500,000, (full year effect) and within a portfolio - relevant Cabinet Member Over £500,000 (full year effect) and across portfolios - formal approval by Cabinet after informal communication with the relevant Cabinet Member and the Leader
+Virement type Approval required Technical e.g. incorrect coding, capital transfers, redistributing funding Relevant finance manager Administrative i.e. already approved by Within a service - Assistant Director or Head of Service Cabinet Within a directorate - Executive Director Across directorates - Executive Director for Finance Without existing Cabinet approval Under £500,000 (full year effect) - Executive Director for Finance In line with key decision threshold (3.28) Over £500,000 (full year effect) within or across portfolios - formal approval by Cabinet after informal communication with the relevant Cabinet Member and the Leader

-- 3.19.
-The only type of capital virement exempt from the above rules is one between the Members' Allocation budget to another capital budget, as local committees have already approved them ,this will be defined as an administrative virement. - 3.20.
-Cabinet approval is required to reprofile a capital scheme's budget across years, or to carry forward capital budgets at the end of the financial year. - 3.21.
-The Director of Finance can approve virements from revenue to capital below £500,000 and the Cabinet can approve if the amount is above £500,000.
+- 3.22.
+Cabinet approval is required to reprofile a capital scheme's budget across years, or to carry forward capital budgets at the end of the financial year. - 3.23.
+The Executive Director for Finance can approve virements from revenue to capital below £500,000 and the Cabinet can approve if the amount is above £500,000.
 Virements are not permissible from capital to revenue budgets.